Malaga Cheap Flight Deals

 • Marbella - Marbella is renowned for being something of a luxury holiday destination and its high-end marinas filled with amazing yachts certainly enhances its reputation.
 As well as its star appeal, it boasts some beautiful beaches, outstanding restaurants and a number of world-class golf courses.
 Marbella's historic quarter, meanwhile, has retained much of its authentic charm and is a delight to explore.

 • Nerja - For a more peaceful break on the Costa del Sol, head east of Malaga to the lovely town of Nerja.
 There are wonderful coves and bays right next to the traditional town, which is home to a collection of landmarks that are worth exploring.
-One of the other highlights here is the Caves of Nerja, which is a system of nearly 2 km of subterranean chambers that feature amazing rock formations, as well as a number of cave paintings dating from the Paleolithic period.
+One of the other highlights here is the Caves of Nerja, which is a system of nearly 2 km of subterranean chambers that feature amazing rock formations.